 Attachment theory has determined that the Pursuer has an anxious attachment style and that the emotionally unavailable partner has an avoidant style.
 Research suggests that intimacy problems originate in the relationship between the mother and infant.
 Babies and toddlers are dependent on the mothers’ empathy and regard for their needs and emotions in order to sense their “selves,” to feel whole.
-To an infant or toddler, emotional or physical abandonment, whether through neglect, illness, divorce or death, threatens its existence, because of its dependency on the mother for validation and development of wholeness.
+To an infant or toddler, emotional or physical abandonment, whether through neglect, illness, divorce, or death, threatens its existence, because of its dependency on the mother for validation and development of wholeness.
 Later, as an adult, being separations in intimate relationships are experienced as painful reminders of the earlier loss.

 The Distancer says of the Pursuer: “She (or He) is too demanding, too dependent, too emotional, or too needy.”
 And wonders “Can I love?
 Am I selfish?
 What I give seems never enough.”

-CHANGE: The key to breaking this polarization is by becoming conscious of our needs and feelings, and risking what we fear most.
+The key to breaking this polarization is by becoming conscious of our needs and feelings, and risking what we fear most.
 It requires awareness of our coping behaviors and resisting the impulse to withdraw or pursue.
 It takes tremendous courage not to run when we feel too close, and not to pursue when we feel abandoned, but instead, learn to acknowledge and tolerate the emotions that arise.
 This may trigger very early feelings of shame, terror, grief, emptiness, despair, and rage.
 It may involve changing “Your Attachment Style.”
-With the help of a therapist, these feelings can be separated from the present circumstance, in which as adults our survival is no long at stake.
+With the help of a therapist, these feelings can be separated from the present circumstance, in which as adults our survival is no longer at stake.
 As the feelings are worked through, a less reactive, stronger sense of self develops, one that is not easily threatened or overwhelmed.

-Relationship can be an exciting path to the unknown.
-But it requires courage – courage to open yourself up and to experience pain.
+Relationships can be an exciting path to the unknown.
+Real intimacy requires courage – courage to open yourself up and to experience pain.
 The rewards are worth it, because it is a path of self-discovery and ultimately the divine as we open ourselves to one another.
 Just as the transition from dependence to independence can be frightening, so is the transition from independence to interdependence.
 Yet, it is an essential process in order to heal our wounds, become free of our past conditioning, and to allow us to truly live in the present.
 Get Conquering Shame and Codependency to overcome early conditioning that stands in the way of intimacy.

 Copyright, Darlene Lancer, MFT, JD 1992